What Acceptance Triggers

 The trust's terms and purposes act as the trustee's instruction manual.
 A well-drafted trust spells out who receives distributions, when, and under what conditions.
 The trustee does not get to improvise.
 If the trust says distribute income quarterly, the trustee distributes income quarterly.
 If the trust restricts principal distributions to health and education, the trustee follows that restriction.

 This is also why working with experienced estate planning counsel during the drafting stage is so valuable.
-Clear, specific trust language gives the trustee a roadmap and reduces the chance of disputes among beneficiaries later.
+Clear, specific trust language gives the trustee a roadmap.
+It reduces the chance of disputes among beneficiaries later.